sourceduty/Cancer/README.md

 > Alex: *I don't know if this can be used in MENTAL HEALTH, but SIMULATION is what I would do in biology to find variants and errors.
 Simulate all mental health disorder variants and errors.*

+> Alex: *From my calculations, there are currently 360 different possible DNA mutations which are the primary source of cancer.*

+- The exact number of genetic alterations in DNA sequences affected by cancer in unknown.
+- There are over 100 types of cancer.

 ***

 🛈 This is free and open-source; anyone can redistribute it and/or modify it.